Andreas Papandreou: Establishing PASOK

-Papandreou returned to Greece after the fall of the junta in 1974, during metapolitefsi.
+Papandreou returned to Greece after the fall of the junta in 1974.
 The dominant and leading political figure in Greece was Karamanlis with the New Democracy political party; Papandreou continued to have the stigma of past events.
 On 6 August 1974, Papandreou dissolved PAK in Winterthur, Switzerland, without announcing it publicly.
 He rejected the leadership of his father's old party, which had evolved into Centre Union – New Forces, and his father's ideological heritage as a Venizelist liberal, declaring himself a democratic socialist.
-On 3 September 1974 he established the Panhellenic Socialist Movement (PASOK) party.
+On 3 September 1974, he established the Panhellenic Socialist Movement (PASOK) party.
 Most former PAK members and other leftist groups joined the new party.
 Its founding charter advocated social liberation, a radical shift in foreign policy, Greece's withdrawal from North Atlantic Treaty Organization (NATO), the closure of the U.S. military bases, and rejection of the option of membership in the European Economic Community (EEC), which was dismissed as a capitalist construct.
 In the 1974 elections, PASOK received 13.5% of the vote.